Pinu, Papua New Guinea

 Pinu village is geographically located on the coastline of Western Central Province, Papua New Guinea.
 It is about 60 km north west of Port Moresby, and is accessible by Hiritano highway from the city of Port Moresby.
 This village is also surrounded by a number of smaller gabadi speaking villages.

-Before the construction of the highway, villagers used dugout canoes with sails to travel to and from Port Moresby up until the construction of Hiritano highway in the 1970s.
+Before the construction of the hiritano highway, villagers used dugout canoes with sails to travel to and from Port Moresby up until the roads were built in the 1970s.

-For purposes of searching the position of the village on the map, the coordinates are 9.0501' S, 146.8353'E between Aroa River towards the North East, the Gallery Reach, on the East, and Iovi beach towards the Southwest.
+Pinu village coordinates are 9.0501' S, 146.8353'E between Aroa River towards the North East, the Gallery Reach, on the East, and Iovi beach towards the Southwest.
 Ironically, it is strategically positioned in the middle of rivers, a stretch of beach, swamps and abundant flat land.

+The area has great potential given it is one of the largest area of flat land in Central Province especially in Kairuku area.
+There are at least two rivers on both sides; the Aroa river and Galley Reach river both running from inland and pouring itself on the sea at Toutu and Manumanu respectively.
+The commercial interests in the area date back to the mid 1800s, with Australian business interest for sugar cane farming.
+Today, rubber estates have been exported from Doa plantation for some time.
+The beach front has much potential as a tourist attraction due to its proximity to Port Moresby by boat attracting holiday makers and fishing enthusiasts to the galley reach and kekeni rocks for fishing and other interest as well.

+Pinu village falls under the political jurisdiction of Kairuku Hiri District with its district headquarters at Bereina.
+The political representation is under Kairuku Rural consisting of 17 Local Level Government (LLG) councils, represented by their respective elected councillors.
+The 17 LLGs elect a Council president who represents them in the Provincial Assembly.
+The provincial Assembly is responsible for ensuring services such as infrastructure in the form of roads, bridges, schools, health centres are established and maintained each year.
+The Provincial Assembly is chaired by the Provincial Governor, unless otherwise the incumbent holds a portfolio in the National Parliament, the chair position is voted for within the provincial assembly.